oeyoews/semantictest/readme.md

 https://zqblog.beaf.tech/semantic-release/

-* [ ] learn how to use commit to trigger semantic-release action
+* [ ] learn how to use commit to trigger semantic-release actions
+  * maybe no work